Deepest Cuts for Benders Decomposition: Introduction

 In their seminal paper, \cite{magnanti1981accelerating} introduced a general-purpose cut selection strategy for selecting a nondominated (or Pareto-optimal) optimality cut among the alternative optimal solutions of the subproblem.
-More recently, \cite{fischetti2010note} cast the Benders subproblem as a feasibility problem, and proposed an alternative cut selection criterion that approximately identifies a minimal source of infeasibility from the derived feasibility problem. \cite{saharidis2010improving} introduced the Maximum Feasibility Subsystem (MFS) cut generation strategy for accelerating BD in problems where the majority of cuts generated are feasibility (as opposed to optimality) cuts. \cite{sherali2013generating} treated cut generation as a multi-objective optimization problem and proposed generating maximal nondominated cuts which they showed can be produced by perturbing the right-hand-side of the primal subproblem.
-Recently, \cite{bodur2016mixed} and \cite{bodur2016strengthened} proposed methods for sharpening Benders cuts using mixed-integer rounding schemes.
+More recently, \cite{fischetti2010note} cast the Benders subproblem as a feasibility problem, and proposed an alternative cut selection criterion that approximately identifies a minimal source of infeasibility from the derived feasibility problem. \cite{saharidis2010improving} introduced the Maximum Feasibility Subsystem (MFS) cut generation strategy for accelerating BD in problems where most generated cuts are feasibility (as opposed to optimality) cuts. \cite{sherali2013generating} treated cut generation as a multi-objective optimization problem and proposed generating maximal nondominated cuts, which they produced by perturbing the right-hand-side of the primal subproblem.
+Finally, \cite{bodur2016mixed} and \cite{bodur2016strengthened} proposed methods for sharpening Benders cuts using mixed-integer rounding schemes.